Continuing our series from: Is Pet Insurance Worth It? Part 1

 This gives you a hint of the rates for pet insurance.
 Obviously there are other variables to consider which we could not cover, like differences between individual breeds and pets with hereditary or pre-existing conditions.

-To wrap up our series in Part 3, we are going to look at two more pet insurers – Healthy Paws and Figo.
+To wrap up our series in Part 3, we are going to look at three more pet insurers – Healthy Paws, Figo and Pet’s Best.

-FCVC hopes you find this pet insurance series useful for making a decision whether pet insurance is right for you, your pet and your lifestyle.
+FCVC hopes you find this insurance series for your pets useful for making a decision whether insuring pets is right for you, your pet and your lifestyle.